mcaimi/amq-broker-helm/helm/amq-basic/README.md

 the application name will be used as a prefix for most of the objects deployed by the Chart itself.

-- Create a Kubernetes Secret with the default admin username and password
+- Update the Admin user name and password in `values.yaml`

 ```
-$ oc create secret generic amq-broker-basic-secret
-        --from-literal=AMQ_USER=admin \
-        --from-literal=AMQ_PASSWORD=password
+admin:
+  user: admin
+  password: password
+  role: admin
 ```
-Be aware that the name of the secret must be equal to "<application name>-secret" for the chart to pick it up.

-- Choose a node port TCP value for the external service:
+- Choose a node port TCP value and corresponding service for the external service in `values.yaml`:

 ```
-application:
-  [...]
-  nodePort: 30001
-  [...]
+nodeport:
+  port: 30000
+  service: multiplex
 ```
 this port needs to be in the allowed NodePort range set up in the kubelet (typically in the range 30000-32768)